johnsonjh/octocrabby/README.md

 ### Follow and block list export

-The CLI also allows you to export lists of users you follow, are followed by, and block:
+The CLI also allows you to export lists of users you follow, are followed by, or block:

 ```bash
 $ target/release/crabby -vvvv -t $GH_TOKEN list-following | wc